dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 ### Access violation (AV) testing

-Handling the remainder in an invalid way, may lead to non-deterministic and hard to diagnose issues.
+Handling the remainder in an invalid way may lead to non-deterministic and hard to diagnose issues.

 Let's look at the following code: